manueich/manueich.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I am a trained biomedical engineer with a Ph.D. in the field of mathematical modelling of metabolic processes.
-My core interest lies in the collection and analysis of data, as well as the develoment of mathemtical models for the benefit of soceity.
-In particular my interest lies in the field of endocrinology and biomedice in general.
+My core interest lies in the collection and analysis of data, as well as the development of mathematical models for the benefit of society.
+In particular my interest lies in the field of endocrinology and biomedicine in general.
 I have extensive skills and expertise in the following areas:
 * Mathematical modelling of human blood glucose dynamics through nonlinear stochastic and deterministic differential equations
 * Statistical inference and Bayesian model identification in particular variational Bayesian analysis
 * Scientific computing and programming in MATLAB and Python